The Algarve Travel Guide

 The entrance fee includes access to a small archeological museum by the main gates, which traces the history of the castle, its active service in various battles and the remnants of earlier structures on the site.
 From the castle, cobbled backstreets lead down to the small main square, below which is the appealing riverfront.
 Currents are too strong for safe swimming, but you can take a boat across the river to the Spanish village of Sanlúcar, a mirror image of Alcoutim, with its own ruined castle; or swim at the river beach (praia fluvial) in a small tributary off the Mértola road.

-The central Algarve from Faro to Lagos encompasses some of the region’s best beaches – but also its most intense tourist development.
+The central Algarve from Faro Dropdown content to Lagos Dropdown content encompasses some of the region’s best beaches – but also its most intense tourist development.
 Despite this, Quinta do Lago, Vale do Lobo and Vilamoura are low density and upmarket: purpose-built resorts with great facilities including marinas, top golf courses and tennis centres.
 These resorts don’t have much traditional culture, though there’s a little more of that at neighbouring Quarteira, a high-rise resort with a fine town beach and a renowned fish market.

 For Getting around Central Algarve resorts, a road train trundles along the seafront, round town and back to the market every hour or so.

-LOULÉ, 18km inland from Faro, has always been an important centre of commerce and is still best known for its markets.
+LOULÉ, 18km inland from Faro Dropdown content, has always been an important centre of commerce and is still best known for its markets.
 It has recently grown to a fair size, though its compact centre doesn’t take long to look around.
 The most interesting streets, a grid of whitewashed cobbled lanes, lie between the remains of its Moorish castle (now a museum) and the thirteenth-century Gothic Igreja Matriz, with its palm-lined gardens in front.

 The remains of Armacao de Pera’s fortified walls are at the eastern end of the resort, where a terrace in front of a little white chapel provides sweeping views.
 But the town beach is fine and if the main section is crowded, just head further east, beyond the cluster of traditional boats on the fishermen’s beach towards Galé, where things are quieter.
 Aside from the beaches, the other local attraction is 4km up the main N125 at Porches, where the most famous of the Algarve’s chunky and hand-painted pottery comes from – the main road is lined with shops that sell it.